 THE PUBLICATION ETHICS AND MALPRACTICE STATEMENT OF AL HIKMAH RESEARCH AND PUBLICATION CENTRE

-Al Hikmah Research and Publication Centre undertakes a high commitment to uphold the best standard of publication ethics based on COPE (Committee on Publication Ethics).
+Al Hikmah International Journal of Islamic Studies and Human Sciences undertakes a high commitment to uphold the best standard of publication ethics based on COPE (Committee on Publication Ethics).
 Hence, all journals of Al Hikmah Research and Publication Centre fully adhere to Code of Conduct and Best Practice Guidelines for Journal Editors and Code of Conduct for Journal Publishers.

 Duties of the Editors

-Editorial Decision on Publication: The editor-in-chief has to come up with the final decision based on the reviewer’s recommendation and deliberation with other editors.
-The editor-in-chief is not subject to his own decision as he may confer with other editor or reviewer based on distinctive judgment parameter.
+Editorial Decision on Publication: The chief editor has to come up with the final decision based on the reviewer’s recommendation and deliberation with other editors if needed.
+The chief editor is not subject to his own decision as he may confer with other editors or reviewers based on distinctive judgement parameter.
 The final decision could either reject or accept the submitted paper.

-Review of Manuscript: The editor in chief must assure that all submitted papers is well assessed and evaluated by the editor who may use some software to check and test the originality of the papers which later on must be reviewed using blind peer- review.
+Review of Manuscript: The chief editor must assure that all submitted papers is well assessed and evaluated by the editor who may use some software to check and test the originality of the papers which later on must be reviewed using blind peer- review.
 This peer review should generate some recommendations whether to publish, modify, or reject the manuscript.
-The period for review process will be less than 30 days.
+The period for review process will not be more than 3 months.

 Fair Review: All submitted paper will be evaluated based on the intellectual merit regardless of the sexual orientation, gender, religious belief, author’s race, citizenship, etc.

-Confidentiality: The editor in chief must not disclosure any information about submitted papers to Al Hikmah International.
+Confidentiality: The chief editor must not disclosure any information about submitted papers to Al Hikmah International journal of Islamic studies and human sciences.
 All information about manuscript will be kept secretly.

 Duties of the Reviewers